allmwh/the_return_of_the_rings/README.md

 # The return of the rings
-The return of the rings: the early convergence of aromatic residues in the RNA-binding proteins’ intrinsically disordered regions for liquid-liquid phase separation
+The return of the rings: evolutionary role of aromatic residues in liquid-liquid phase separation

 ## Dependencies
 * [python 3+](https://www.python.org/)